acumos/acumos-c-client/docs/onboarding-Cpp-guide.rst

 Step 4: Define gRPC service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From model.proto, the necessary code fragments and gRPC stubs can the be generated like this:
+From model.proto, the necessary code fragments and gRPC stubs can be generated like this:

 .. code:: bash